Articles | February 27, 2020

 Emotional Intelligence allows us to better understand clients’ needs, which helps to optimize the solutions used and to minimize costs – says Joanna Jaromin, Junior Java Developer.

-As we can see, IT specialists – testers, developers and managers – believe that technological skills are important in IT, as they foster better cooperation and make the process of software development more efficient.
+As we can see, IT specialists – testers, developers and managers – believe that soft skills are important in IT, as they foster better cooperation and make the process of software development more efficient.

 How to build a perfect team?